 How Monitoring Informs Park Conservation in a Changing Climate

 When coupled with climate trends, long-term monitoring can help us understand what to expect over the next few decades and provide park managers with time and tools to plan for a range of scenarios.
-With the information we have right now, the NPS Inventory & Monitoring Division can describe how sensitive and vulnerable ecosystems and species are to climate factors such as warming temperatures, drought, and the shift in seasons.
-We can model and forecast trends into the future to help park managers explore climate change scenarios.
-Managing parks within the context of a changing climate is where we are—now—and we can provide park managers the specifically tailored information and tools they need for decision making.
+With the information we have now, the Inventory & Monitoring Division can describe how sensitive and vulnerable ecosystems and species are to climate factors such as warming temperatures, drought, and the shift in seasons.
+We can model and forecast trends into the future to help park managers explore different scenarios.
+By providing park managers with the specifically tailored information and tools they need for decisionmaking, we can help them manage parks within the context of changing climate conditions.

 • A group of people in a meeting room.